 When it comes to digital video content, we all know that YouTube is the king of content.
 When I started my blog, I also created a YouTube channel to host my videos that I share with you.
 For me, it was another excellent avenue for reaching people to help make their lives financially simple.
 We’ve all heard these crazy success stories of people making hundreds of thousands of dollars a year from their YouTube videos.
-Many times I get asked, “Justin, do you really make money on Youtube videos?”
+Many times I get asked, “Justin, do you make any money off those videos?”
 So I thought I would share some tips with you guys on how your YouTube channel could help you pocket some extra cash.

 With more than 5 billion videos viewed every day, YouTube is the third most visited website in the world.
 That means there are a lot of chances for your content to be watched and even more money to be made.
 The highest paid YouTuber, PewDie Pie actually raked in $15 million in 2016.
 Now, obviously, those results are not typical.
 However, it does show that using YouTube as a source of revenue is very doable.
 Here’s how they are doing it.

 YouTube is owned by Google, which is the master when it comes to ad revenue on the web.
 Search for anything, and you’ll see it pop up in the middle of your screen while reading a Business Insider article or even scrolling through Facebook.
 When you upload your videos on YouTube, they match ads to the content you are producing.
 You signup for a Google Adsense account and connect it to your YouTube channel, then if your subscribers and viewers click on an ad, you get paid for every click.
 Keep in mind, YouTube does have minimum requirements of subscribers and hours viewed before allowing you to make money.